 - PPL training is unaffected

-- It is a good idea to do your ATPL theory exams with Austro Control or another non-UK EASA member state
+- For an EASA licence do your ATPL theory exams with Austro Control or another non-UK EASA member state